jochen777/jWebForm/doc/concept.md

 ## Form

-The form can be filled with ElementContainers and Validators.
+The form must be filled with ElementContainers and Validators.
+Optionally you can specifiy an "id", if you have more than one form on the page.

 #### ElmentContainer